navarr/Sockets/README.md

 ## Work in Progress

 The code is currently still a work in progress, with the Socket class itself not yet fully complete.
-There is a lot I still need to understand about how sockets work both in PHP and probably in C in order to make everything work amazingly.
+There is a lot I still need to understand how sockets work both in PHP and probably in C in order to make everything work amazingly.

 Not everything is tested yet, and not everything works properly yet.